SiberianComrade2022/terraform-selectel-demo/README.md

 5. Install **Terraform**.
 The demonstration was tested on Terraform version 1.1.x+.
 See the official instructions from HashiCorp: https://learn.hashicorp.com/tutorials/terraform/install-cli.

 6. Set shell auto-completion feature for Terraform to simplify further command line tasks.
 Run: `terraform -install-autocomplete`.
 It will append a line to your `.bashrc` file in your home directory.
-In order to activate this auto-completion functionality you should either re-open your shell or run the added line in teh existing shell.
+In order to activate this auto-completion functionality you should either re-open your shell or run the added line in the existing shell.

 7. Install **Ansible**; it will be needed for maintaining post-deployment setup.
 Most Linux distributive include its packages.
 If unsure how to proceed, you might want to check the official guide: https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html.